jcturing/Tetris-Genetic-IA/README.md

 # Tetris-Genetic-IA
-A simple tetris game provided with a simple IA and a genetic algorithm
+A simple tetris game provided with a IA and a genetic algorithm